-He spoke in a soft tone that was only distinguishable from his previous timbre save it had the barest hint of steel, but it wasn’t until Matthews produced a pistol that Everett complied, dropping down flat into the bed quicker than the Agent could blink.
-When the other man fired his weapon and he heard a high-pitched shriek a shiver trickled down his spine.
+He spoke in a soft tone that was only distinguishable from his previous timbre save it had the barest hint of steel, but it wasn’t until Matthews produced a pistol that Everett complied, dropping flat into the bed quicker than the Agent could blink.
+When the other man fired his weapon, and he heard a high-pitched shriek, a shiver trickled down his spine.

 “GALLU!”
-It screamed, turning toward both men, it’s jaw hanging open revealing three rows of razor sharp teeth.
-It stood hunched over on two legs, vaguely man-shaped, but obviously not human.
+It screamed, turning toward both men, its jaw hanging open revealing three rows of razor-sharp teeth.
+It stood hunched over on two legs, vaguely man-shaped, but not human.
 Matthews opened fire again, peppering the beast with bullets, but it slunk forward and the projectiles passed right through it blowing tiny holes in the floor.

-Everett rolled from the bed, taking the creature down with him and tearing the IV needle free from his arm in the process.
-He howled in pain, and clutched at his arm.
+Everett rolled from the bed, taking the creature down with him and tearing the IV needle free from his arm.
+He howled in pain and clutched at his appendage.
 He scrambled to his feet, marveling at how spry he felt even as he dodged about.
-Avoiding the creatures lunges with an ease he couldn’t even have achieved in his prime.
+He avoided the creatures lunges with an ease he couldn’t even have achieved in his prime.

-He leapt and jumped, ran and dodged, but each time the creature kept up until it finally had him cornered.
-Matthews opened fire again, but the beast merely shifted to the side letting the bullets pass through it and into the floor again.
+He leapt and jumped, ran and dodged, but each time the creature kept until it had him cornered.
+Matthews opened fire again, but the beast shifted to the side letting the bullets pass through it and into the floor again.

-Pain radiated across Everett’s body and he fell to his knees, feeling his insides begin to shift and turn as the creature came soaring through the air toward him.
+Pain radiated across Everett’s body and he fell to his knees, his insides shifted and turn as the creature came soaring through the air toward him.
 He held his hands up to block it, even as ribbons of pain shot from head to foot and his eyes widened in disbelief when the creature froze in the middle of the air.

-Sweat cascaded down his body in beads and all he could do was watch in horror as the little monster scratched, bit, and clawed at the empty air between them.
-A convulsion wracked Everett’s body and he clutched one hand over his stomach as the fat there began to twist and turn under his skin.
+Sweat cascaded down his body in beads and all he watched in horror as the little monster scratched, bit, and clawed at the empty air between them.
+A convulsion wracked Everett’s body, and he clutched one hand over his stomach as the fat there twisted and turned under his skin.
 The creature let out another screech and Everett threw his hand out sending the thing soaring across the room.